wulingxuan/UIInfoSuite2/README.md

 **If you like the mod, you can help the development by [gifting me a coffee](https://www.buymeacoffee.com/Annosz).
 Actually, as I'm from a corrupt Eastern European country, this is worth more like a whole dinner for me - any donation is much appreciated.**

+# Collaborators
+<!-- readme: collaborators -start -->
+<!-- readme: collaborators -end -->

 # UI Info Suite 2
 _Ongoing maintenance for the original UI Info Suite mod for Stardew Valley._

-<!-- readme: collaborators -start -->
-<!-- readme: collaborators -end -->

 UI Info Suite provides helpful information about things around you designed to help you be aware of what's going on without feeling like you're cheating.